-a.
+- a.
 Notice of appearance.
 All counsel who wish to receive CM/ECF notices must file a notice of appearance.

-- Inclusion of names in the signature block of a pleading doesn't constitute notice of appearance. - b.
+Inclusion of names in the signature block of a pleading doesn't constitute notice of appearance. - b.
 Attorney in charge.
 Counsel designated of record as in charge must attend all settings or send a designated alternate. - c.
 Appearance at hearing.
-Any counsel or pro se party who appears at a hearing or conference must be: - o Fully familiar with the facts and applicable law; - Prepared to argue any pending motion and to discuss any anticipated motion; and - O Authorized to bind the client to stipulations relating to the appearance. - d.
+Any counsel or pro se party who appears at a hearing or conference must be: - Fully familiar with the facts and applicable law; - Prepared to argue any pending motion and to discuss any anticipated motion; and - Authorized to bind the client to stipulations relating to the appearance. - d.
+Waiver of in-person appearance in criminal cases.
+Submit a waiver of in-person appearance in criminal cases before or at the start of any hearing where the defendant may appropriately be excused, if desired. - e.
 Failure to appear.
-Failure to appear when notified of a setting may subject the attorney and/or the party to sanctions, including dismissal for want of prosecution or other appropriate order or judgment. - e.
+Failure to appear when notified of a setting may subject the attorney and/or the party to sanctions, including dismissal for want of prosecution or other appropriate order or judgment. - f.
 Pro hac vice admissions.
-Include the applicant's averment of familiarization with these procedures and the Local Rules with any application for pro hac vice admission. - Pro hac vice admission isn't allowed for an attorney located within the Houston area. - f.
+Include the applicant's averment of familiarization with these procedures and the Local Rules with any application for pro hac vice admission.
+Such admission isn't allowed for an attorney located within the Houston area. - g.
 Conduct.
 The guidelines for professional conduct set forth in the Local Rules are Attachment 2.
 All counsel and pro se parties must always observe these guidelines.
 Bring contrary conduct to the Court's attention immediately.